ACROSS

 “Drag these bodies into the woods, out of sight from the road.
 That should satiate any beasts that search this area.”

 There was no telling what the value of these slave traders was.
 If they were even slightly important to someone, their disappearance might lead to an investigation.
 On the other hand, three nude, headless bodies devoured by monsters wouldn’t leave any evidence.
 They couldn’t even be identified.
 Plus, if they were criminals, then their severed heads could be used to collect a bounty.
-He had been in a lot of bad situations and chaotic timelines, so this mindset was a skill he knew he could rely on and use as he needed.
+He had been in a lot of bad situations and chaotic timelines, and all that experience would come in handy.

 Once the bodies were dealt with, Noah took his seat at the front of the wagon, and Tin joined him.
 The two extra horses were tethered to the wagon's sides and would follow along.
 Noah cracked the reins, and the horses pulling the wagon began moving forward.

 “There is a suitable place several miles down this road.
-I will show you where.”
+I will show you where,” said Tin.

 “Until we get there, I have questions that I need answered.
 Where am I?
 What country is this?”